Build an AI text summarizer app with Amazon Bedrock - AWS App Studio

 4. Choose Start.
 Publishing may take up to 15 minutes.

-After testing, choose Publish again to promote the application to the Production environment.
+After testing your application, choose Publish again to promote the application to the Production environment.
 Note that apps in the Production environment aren't available to end users until they are shared.
 For more information about the different application environments, see Application environments.

 (Optional) Clean up